jovenlumaas/apollo-client-reduxify/README.md

   using reactive variables.

-- redux is a single large state tree while apollo-client-reduxify state is composed of many state trees by features.
+- redux is a single large state tree while apollo-client-reduxify state is composed of many state trees.
 This allows react component to RE-RENDER ONLY based on the affected state change.

 - just like redux, apollo-client-reduxify implements reducers and selectors.
 But in apollo-client-reduxify, since it is composed of many state trees independently, each case reducer can access the other state trees via context as third argument.
-This allows the reducer to futher evaluate your code logic with ease of access to other state trees.
+This allows the developer to easily access the other state trees to be used for a case reducer's code logic.

-- each case reducer can dispatch an action of other reducers since it can access reactive variables thru context as third argument (be cautious of dispatching an action via reducer, this may create a circular dispatching actions).
+- each case reducer can dispatch other reducer's action since it can access reactive variables thru context as third argument (be cautious of dispatching an action via reducer, this may create a circular dispatching actions).